 The company enters into a rent agreement for the lease of certain provincial branches.
 Lease contract covers a period of 1 year, renewable at the option of both parties.
-Rent expense charged to operations amounted to P248,464 in 2021 and P226,859 in 2020.
+Rent expense charged to operations amounted to P342,835 in 2022 and P248,464 in 2021.